Compliance Remains the Priority: Franczek Radelet's Annual Hospitality SeminarRitz-Carlton - Chicago

 Carrots, Sticks, and their Impact on the Health of Your Employees: Employee Wellness Program Design and Compliance Issues

 Employee wellness programs have become increasingly popular in recent years among virtually all types of employers.
 By encouraging and incentivizing healthy behavior, these programs are believed to help drive down employer health plan costs and improve employee productivity and engagement.
 But the EEOC and other regulatory agencies have recently increased their focus on wellness programs, leading to a number of legal compliance issues that employers must consider when designing and maintaining a wellness program.
-Dan Salemi and Sarah Kregor will discuss these developments and address the various types of wellness programs.
-They will cover the new compliance landscape for these programs, and the issues employers should consider when designing, administering, or modifying a these programs.
+We discussed these developments and addressed the various types of wellness programs.
+We covered the new compliance landscape for these programs, and the issues employers should consider when designing, administering, or modifying a these programs.

-Chief Operating Officer of the Hotel Employers Labor Relations Association and our former partner, Jim Zuehl, will provide an update on union activity.
-He will share his perspective on what these union initiatives mean for hotels around the City.
+Chief Operating Officer of the Hotel Employers Labor Relations Association and our former partner, Jim Zuehl, provided an update on union activity.
+He shared his perspective on what these union initiatives mean for hotels around the City.

 Shifting Workplace Enforcement Priorities and Employment Authorization Delays: What Risks Do Hospitality Employers Face?